john-wigg/best-data-practices/README.md

 * and other dates associated with the data lifespan (maintenance cycle, update schedule, etc.).

 ![ISO 8601](https://imgs.xkcd.com/comics/iso_8601.png "ISO 8601 https://xkcd.com/1179/")

-### Funder
-Add the name of the funding organization or institution.
-Most organization have policies for this, so ask your mentor or supervisor if you're not aware of those.

 ### README